arsalan65312/Web-development/README.md

 # Web-development

-i am focused to learn web-development because i love to create websites.
+I am focused on learning web development because I love to create websites.
+I love to build apps that do something.